ali-raheem/wihd.rs/README.md

 ### Building

 ```
-$ cargo build
+$ cargo build --release
 ```

 You can also run from cargo directly.

 ### Issues

-* This server is not recommended and not tested, I probably wont be supporting it compared to the erlang version.
+* While this has been lightly tested and seems to be working the main supported server is in Erlang [here](https://github.com/wolfmankurd/wihd.rs).